expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### React Native Web

 A high-performing abstraction on top of `react-dom` which enables core primitives from [React Native](#react-native) to run in the browser.
-React Native for web (AKA RNW) was developed at Twitter and is currently used for their main website https://twitter.com.
+React Native for web (also known as RNW) was developed at Twitter and is currently used for their main website https://twitter.com.
 [Expo SDK](#expo-sdk) and [Expo CLI](#expo-cli) have first-class support for RNW.

 ### React Navigation